frictionlessdata/googlesheets-datapackage-tools/README.md

 ## Setup

-After cloning this repo make sure that you enable the Google Apps Script API in your [Google account](https://script.google.com/home/usersettings).
+First make sure to enable the Google Apps Script API in your [Google account](https://script.google.com/home/usersettings).

 ![Animation of toggling the Google Apps Script API option to "On"](https://user-images.githubusercontent.com/744973/54870967-a9135780-4d6a-11e9-991c-9f57a508bdf0.gif)